christophergandrud/d3Network/index.md

 ```

 You'll notice that I added the `width` and `height` arguments.
 These change the size of the graph area.
 They are in pixels.

-And here is the result:
+Here is the result:

 <iframe src='img/FirstNetwork.html' height=267.5 width=412></iframe>

+Play around with this graph.
+Notice that when you click on the nodes the text expands and changes colour.

-There are many options for to customising the look and feel of the graph.
+There are many options for customising the look and feel of the graph.
 For example we can change the colour of the links, nodes, and text.
 We can also change the opacity of the graph elements:

 ```r